300 Meters Is How Far

 Q: How long does it take to walk 300 meters?

 A: The time it takes to walk 300 meters depends on your walking speed.
-A moderate pace might take around 3.5 to 5 minutes.
+Worth adding: a moderate pace might take around 3.
+5 to 5 minutes.
 A faster pace could reduce this time significantly.

 Q: How many steps does it take to walk 300 meters?

 A: The number of steps depends on your stride length.
-Assuming an average stride length of 0.7 meters, it would take approximately 429 steps to walk 300 meters.
-However, this number is highly variable and depends on individual stride length.
+So naturally, assuming an average stride length of 0.
+7 meters, it would take approximately 429 steps to walk 300 meters.
+Still, this number is highly variable and depends on individual stride length.

 Q: What is 300 meters in kilometers?